-The best hiking GPS watch of 2026 is the Garmin Fenix 8 Solar, which delivers 86 hours of GPS battery with solar assist, preloaded worldwide topographic maps, and optional satellite messaging in a 63 g case.
-For hikers who do not need satellite messaging, the Coros Apex 2 Pro at 53 g and $449 matches its navigation features at roughly 30% less cost.
+The best hiking watch of 2026 is the Garmin Fenix 8 Solar: 86 hours of GPS battery with solar assist, preloaded worldwide topographic maps, and optional satellite SOS in a 63 g case.
+If you do not need satellite messaging, the Coros Apex 2 Pro matches its navigation at 53 g and $449 — roughly $450 less.

 What Should You Look for in a Hiking GPS Watch?